-My CD Collection in the ZOT Zin Music Studio
+My CD Collection at the ZOT Zin Music Studio

 Back in a previous life when I still had a regular day job in Belgium (before moving to Boston) I spent many thousands of dollars buying over a thousand CDs in only a couple of years’ time.